Lionessm/google-meet-link-generator/dev-notes.md

 **Alternative Considered**: Plain Express.js
 **Why Not**: While simpler initially, Express would require more manual setup for dependency injection, testing, and maintaining clean architecture as complexity grows.

+### Why Google APIs Node.js Client for Meet SDK?
+**Decision**: Use `googleapis` (Google APIs Node.js Client Library) instead of a standalone Meet SDK

+**Reasoning**: It is the official supported way of creating meetings on google.
+Whenever we see oficial documentation with clear aspects and maintained support, it is the best choice.

+**Alternatives Considered**:
+- Standalone Meet SDK: Doesn't exist; Meet links are part of Calendar events
+- Google Calendar REST API directly: Would require manual OAuth2 implementation and request handling
+- Other third-party libraries: Less official support and may not stay current with API changes

 ### Architecture Breakdown Consideration - Overview: Two-Part Logic
 The application logic is divided into two distinct parts: